 Exercise to increase muscle strength and balance

 Registration required.
-Workshops are free.
+Refreshments are provided.
+Participants must attend all 9 workshops.
 Please call Lorraine Artinger, RN, Trauma Prevention and Outreach Nurse at (831) 772-7357.

-These classes will all take place in the Natividad Conference Room.
+These classes will all take place via Zoom.

 Share the Pain is a free ongoing education and support session led by a doctor/ behavioral health team.
 The program’s goal is to help those with chronic pain to take control of their chronic pain in a non-judgmental environment.
 Participants learn about self-management techniques to reduce chronic pain and meeting others who also live with pain that persists.

 - Anyone who has pain that is hard to deal with.

 - Anyone who wants more time talking with a health professional about their pain.